 If you set a value to 0 then the menu item will not be listed - e.g. if CXP=0 then the Install Windows XP menu will not appear.

 The value that you set will appear next to each menu item e.g. (19 present).
-CALL must be greater than 0 or the main Install Windows menu will not be listed.
+CALL is the total and must be greater than 0 or else the main Install Windows menu will not be listed.